alleetanner/biopython/site-build/content/posts/02sequences.md

 Save your file, and in the terminal run the file using `python`.

-We can examine our `dna_seq` object, so let's do that with:
+We can examine our `dna_seq` object in other ways, so let's do that with:

 ```python
 print(type(dna_seq))